Democratic Left (Ecuador)

-The Democratic Left (Spanish: Izquierda Democrática, ID) is a social-democratic political party in Ecuador.
-It is a former member of the Socialist International.
 At the legislative elections, held on 20 October 2002, the party won at least 13 out of 100 seats.
-Its candidate Rodrigo Borja, who was president of Ecuador from 1988 to 1992, won 14.4% of the vote in the presidential elections of the same day.
+Its candidate, former president Rodrigo Borja, won 14.4% of the vote in the presidential elections of the same day.

 For the October 2006 elections, it has entered into an alliance with the Ethics and Democracy Network (Red Etica y Democracia), to support the ticket formed by former Vice-President León Roldós, and Ramiro González, former Prefect of the Pichincha Canton.
 The party won 13 seats in Congress again, while its presidential ticket came in fourth place.